Special Event Permit

 - The date applications are received will not necessarily affect the priority in granting Special Occasion Licences.

 - A person with a "Serving it Right" certificate must be on site at all times.
-Serving it Right program information is available at BC Liquor Stores, the BC Ministry of Justice Liquor Control and Licensing Branch website, and on line at the Serving it Right website.
+Serving it Right program information is available at BC Liquor Stores, the BC Liquor Regulation and Licensing Branch website, and on line at the Serving it Right website.